flashtag/flashtag-php/readme.md

 1. run `vendor/bin/homestead make` and modify `Homestead.yaml` to suit your needs
 2. run `vagrant up`
-3. run `vagrant ssh` and cd to your project directory and run `php artisan flashtag:install`.
+3. run `vagrant ssh` and cd to your project directory
+4. run `php artisan flashtag:install`

 Everything should be good.